-- You get an error message when you try to start your virtual machine.
+- You get an error message when you try to start your virtual machine (VM).

-- A Mac OS X-related issue (lack of free disk space, wrong permissions on Parallels Desktop files).
+- A macOS-related issue (lack of free disk space, wrong permissions on Parallels Desktop files).

 - A Parallels Desktop issue.

-Before trying solutions described here, we recommend that you search for a solution with the error message you get when you start your virtual machine: kb.parallels.com
+Before trying the solutions described here, we recommend that you search for a solution with the error message you get when you start your virtual machine: kb.parallels.com.

-You cannot start your virtual machine because of this error: ”Your virtual machine may run slow because virtualization support is disabled on your Mac.”
-See KB 111693.
+If you get the ”Your virtual machine may run slow because virtualization support is disabled on your Mac” error message check KB 111693.

 You cannot start the virtual machine because the Mac hard drive has errors.
 An error occurred while accessing the hard disk:

-My Windows does not boot - it is stuck, but I do not get an error message dialogue
+Windows does not boot - it is stuck with no error message